 To understand the difference between a supersedure cell and a swarm cell, it is helpful to understand the terms and the function these cells serve in the hive.
 In its most general form, the term “cell” is used to describe any type of closed space created from wax by bees.
-Using this basic definition, comb is simply a series of interconnected cells that are used to store honey and pollen, and to protect developing brood.
+Using this basic definition, a comb is simply a series of interconnected cells that are used to store honey and pollen and to protect developing brood.

 Why Do Bees Make Queen Cells?

 However, when beekeepers talk about cells, they are typically referring to queen cells.
 As the name implies, queen cells are where larva develop and mature into new queens.
-They are typically around one inch long, have a rough surface texture, and are shaped like a peanut shell.
+They are typically around one inch long, have rough surface texture, and are shaped like a peanut shell.
 Colonies usually produce new queens for one of two distinct reasons.

 In the first case, the existing queen is not producing enough brood to keep the colony viable.
 This can happen when the queen is aging or ill, has run out of genetic material needed to fertilize her eggs, or has died.
 To keep up the colony numbers, the bees produce a new queen to take over the responsibility of laying eggs.